aeon0/SomeSense-App/README.md

 ## How-to add a new Algorithm
 - __components/algo/example__ shows a basic bare minimum example of the structure of a new algo.
 - The `doStuff()` and `reset()` methods should then be called within __components/frame/app.cpp__ as well as all memory allocation of instances.
 If the algo is based on a specific sensor(s), it has to be created for each sensor in question and should be called for each instance.
 - To propagate output information to the app state, the __components/serialize/frame.capnp__ should be extended with the needed data.
-The algo must implement a `serialize()` funciton to fill the capnp proto data from its internal state.
+The algo must implement a `serialize()` function to fill the capnp proto data from its internal state.
 - If applicable, visualize the newly added data in the [vis](https://github.com/j-o-d-o/visu)

-## Agenda
-- Update to the latest edge tpu + rebuilding the tflite.
-Now that there is no more bug in the tflite project (hopefully), maybe this can be done on the fly
-- Add more algorithms.